Snaps & Chats

 Snap and our partners use the data collected in Scan and Voice Scan to provide you with relevant search results, track metrics around search activity, and help improve search algorithms and product features.

-Our partners do not receive data about which Snapchat account is making a search.
-Snap and our partners retain the images and audio collected during the search for only a short period of time.
+Our partners do not receive data about which Snapchat account is making a search and they retain the images and audio collected during the search for only a short period of time.

 At the moment, Amazon Camera Search is only available to Snapchatters in the US.